 In 2000, Dr. Kelly was named senior vice president and group executive for IBM’s Technology Group, where he was responsible for developing, manufacturing and marketing IBM’s microelectronics and storage technologies, products and services.
 He later assumed the position of senior vice president of Technology and Intellectual Property, responsible for IBM’s technical and innovation strategies.

 Dr. Kelly received a Bachelor of Science degree in physics from Union College in 1976.
-He received a Master of Science degree in physics from the Rensselaer Polytechnic Institute in 1978, and his Doctorate in materials engineering from RPI in 1980.
+He received a Master of Science degree in physics from Rensselaer Polytechnic Institute (RPI) in 1978 and his Doctorate in materials engineering from RPI in 1980.
 He has also received three honorary Doctoral degrees.

-Dr. Kelly is Chairman of the Board of Governors of the IBM Academy of Technology, a member of the Board and immediate past Chairman of the Semiconductor Industry Association, a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a member of the National Academy of Engineering, and a member of the Board of the New York Academy of Sciences.
+Dr. Kelly is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and a member of the National Academy of Engineering.
+He is a member of the Board of Governors of the New York Academy of Sciences, the IBM Academy of Technology, and a member of the Board and former Chairman of the Semiconductor Industry Association.
 He also is Chairman of the Board of Trustees for Union College and a member of RPI’s Board of Trustees.

-He has published numerous technical papers and recently published the book Smart Machines: IBM’s Watson and the Era of Cognitive Computing with writer Steve Hamm on Columbia University Press.
+He has published numerous technical papers and the book Smart Machines: IBM’s Watson and the Era of Cognitive Computing.

 < Board of Directors